 Russia with various countries will be built taking into account its national

-interests, not to the detriment of them.
-It is possible to identify several
+interests, and not to the detriment of them.
+There are several

-vectors of Russia's foreign policy, the implementation of which is connected
+vectors of Russian foreign policy, the implementation of which is related

 relations, Russia and Europe, Russia and the CIS.